wesleybowman/karsten/time_sheet.md

     Worked a bit on plotting the turbines, and trying to get them to work so we can make a movie.

+- 2014/05/07
++ 08:30-09:37 --
+    Starting making UTide github page.
+Made file hierarchy of how I want the package structured, this is tenative.
+Started __init__.py

++ 9:37-10:14 --
+    Got the package structure going.
+Put the functions in their respective directories as specified by the hierarchy.

++ 10:14 - 12:24 --
+    Packaging didn't work.
+Resorted back to old. made sure 1D data worked.
+    Lunch.

++ 12:24 - --
+    Confidence interval stuff.

 ```